Mort Künstler: 1980–2025

 His battle of Gettysburg painting, titled “High Water Mark,” was unveiled at the Gettysburg Battlefield Museum on the 125th anniversary of that climactic confrontation.
-The original was reproduced with 750,000 limited-edition prints, all of which sold out after two months.
+The original was reproduced with 750,000 limited-edition prints, which sold out after two months.
 But Künstler also painted individual soldiers in periods of personal crisis, as he did of Stonewall Jackson after Jackson learned that a close friend's 5-year-old daughter had died.

 With collections of his work published as limited edition prints and sold nationwide.
-Historians including James M. McPherson would state:
+Historians including James M. McPherson said:

-Künstler takes a month or two to complete a painting, with many selling for over $100,000.
+Künstler took a month or two to complete a painting, with many selling for over $100,000.
 Limited edition prints often sell out quickly.
 The American Print Gallery's limited edition of 4,150 of Moonlight and Magnolias was sold out in three weeks after publication.
 By 2015, Künstler had painted more than 350 Civil War subjects.
-He painted his final Civil War painting in 2015, depicting the end of the war, titled "LaGrange vs. LaGrange."
+His final painting, completed in 2019, was a scene of General Robert E. Lee on Saint Simon Island in Georgia early in the Civil War, according to his daughter Jane, who is also his business manager, as cited in his Newsday obituary.

+Künstler died at a hospice in Rockville Centre, New York, on February 2, 2025, at the age of 97.

 Washington Crossing

 Some of his paintings have revised opinions of many about the accuracy of earlier paintings by others.
-One of Kunstler's more recent paintings has, according to recent historians, corrected some obvious inaccuracies of one America's most famous, the 1851 painting by Emmanuel Leutze, Washington Crossing the Delaware, depicting Washington's 1776 surprise attack on the 30,000 German soldiers who were fighting for the British.
+One of Kunstler's more recent paintings has, according to recent historians, corrected some obvious inaccuracies of one America's most famous, the 1851 painting by Emmanuel Leutze, Washington Crossing the Delaware, depicting Washington's 1776 surprise attack on the German soldiers at Trenton who were fighting for the British.

 Künstler devoted two months of research with the aid of military experts and historians, besides visiting the location himself, before completing the painting in 2011, titled “Washington's Crossing.”
-Among the inaccuracies Künstler corrected was the fact that Washington would not have been able to stand in a rowboat in daylight during a snowstorm, since it would have capsized.
+Among the inaccuracies Künstler corrected was that Washington would not have been able to stand in a rowboat in daylight during a snowstorm, since it would have capsized.
 Nor would there be small icebergs in the water or the flag shown in the painting to have been used, since it was not adopted until the following year.

 Historian and author David Hackett Fischer said that the painting by Künstler was “quite accurate...He got more right about the crossing than any other image,” which included more than 200 previous paintings depicting that event.

 Although the new image is about 4 feet wide and 3 feet high, compared to Leutze's, which is about 21 feet wide and 12 feet high, Künstler says it is “the most important painting I've ever done."
 Civil War historian Harold Holzer, formerly with the Metropolitan Museum of Art, which owns the original Leutze painting, called Künstler "the best-known and most respected historical artist in this country."